-You’re probably already aware that customer support is important for digital companies.
+You’re probably already aware that customer experience manager and customer support are important for digital companies.

-That’s the job of a customer experience manager.
+That’s the job of a customer experience specialist.

-In this article, you’ll discover the purpose of an independent Customer Experience team and evaluate whether your company needs one now.
+In this article, you’ll discover the purpose of an independent cx manager responsibilities and evaluate whether your company needs one now.

 In e-commerce and software, the competition is always just a few finger-taps our mouse clicks away.
 Online businesses must work to build loyalty and trust even before prospects become customers.
 Otherwise, you risk customers churning out for something “easier.”

 Accomplishing this requires special attention from the first brand impression all the way through purchase and usage.
-A CX manager does just that.
+A customer experience specialist does just that.
 They assume responsibility for reading the market and connecting with customers through a positive experience with your online brand, start to finish.

 Here’s a simple comparison: